IRMeetsLLM/IRMeetsLLM.github.io/README.md

 15. **Extensions in Multi-Lingual and Multi-Modal Scenarios:**
     - Investigating LLMs in cross-lingual retrieval, enhancing multi-lingual corpora, interpreting and indexing multi-modal data, and integrating LLMs with other modalities for unified search platforms.

 Submissions must be in a single PDF file, formatted according to the ACM WWW 2024 template.
-Papers may range from 4 to 8 pages, with additional unlimited pages for references.
+Papers may range from 4 to 8 pages, with additional up to 2 pages for references & appendix.
 Authors can choose the length of their paper, as no distinction will be made between long and short papers.
 All submissions will undergo a "double-blind" review process, evaluated for their relevance, scientific novelty, and technical quality by expert reviewers.

 ## Important Dates